spawnmarvel/quickguides/azure/README.md

 * You need to move the virtual machine to a different host to avoid a service interruption?
 * * Redeploy the VM

+* You need to move the virtual machine to a different vnet?
+* * Redeploy the VM

 * You have Virtual machine, Virtual network, Recovery Services vault, and Storage account and plan to move all?
 * * Take note that when you move a resource to a new resource group or subscription, the location of the resource won’t change.
 * * Virtual machine, Virtual network, Recovery Services vault, and Storage account can be moved.